 Check out an EMC blog post from Hussein to find out even more about the group’s goals and plans.

-At Mailgun by Sinch, we believe in taking a leading role in moving email forward.
+At Sinch Mailgun, we believe in taking a leading role in moving email forward.
 That includes developing new standards and innovations to support the channel and make it stronger.
-We’re proud to say our sister company, Mailjet by Sinch, is an official EMC sponsor.
+We’re proud to say our sister company, Sinch Mailjet, is an official EMC sponsor.
 And I’m proud to be able to be a member myself.
 Helping the email industry tackle this issue is a total privilege.

 How to get involved